Skip to main content

 The Organizational Benefits of Self-Disclosure

-Companies that prioritize diversity and inclusion are more profitable and productive than those that don’t.
+Companies that prioritize inclusion are more profitable and productive than those that don’t.
 When an organization proves safe, welcoming, and supportive for employees with disabilities, they help to alleviate fears of discrimination and bias in workers who may be experiencing physical or mental health challenges.
 And this means that employees are more likely to reach out for help when they need it which, in turn, leads to healthier, happier, and more loyal workers and more unified and supportive teams.

-The Risks of Disclosure
+The Risks of Disability Disclosure

 For all the potential benefits of self-disclosure when you have an invisible disability, there are potential downsides.
 Not all company cultures are created equal, after all.
 Toxic work environments do exist, even in the most sophisticated and technologically advanced companies.
 If your company is one in which a “villainous culture” prevails, then disclosure is probably not going to be in your best interests.